shahnami/oif-solver/README.md

 - Error handling uses the `Result` type with custom error variants
 - Async runtime is Tokio
 - Logging uses the `tracing` crate

-## Current Implementation Status

-### ✅ Fully Implemented

-- **Plugin-Based Architecture**: Complete plugin factory system with type-safe plugin creation and management
-- **Core Orchestration**: Event-driven orchestrator with lifecycle management and plugin coordination
-- **EVM Chain Support**: Comprehensive EVM support via ethers.rs with gas optimization and nonce management
-- **EIP-7683 Order Processing**: Complete support for EIP-7683 cross-chain intent discovery and execution
-- **State Management**: Pluggable storage with memory and file backends
-- **Configuration System**: TOML-based config with environment variable substitution and validation
-- **HTTP API Service**: RESTful endpoints with health checks and graceful shutdown

-### 🚧 Partially Implemented

-- **Transaction Delivery**: Core delivery service with RoundRobin strategy (other strategies configured but not implemented)
-- **Settlement Orchestration**: Settlement monitoring service with plugin interface (some settlement plugins incomplete)
-- **Metrics Collection**: Placeholder metrics endpoints (actual Prometheus metrics not fully integrated)
-- **API Endpoints**: Health and admin endpoints implemented, but order retrieval endpoints return placeholder data

-### 🔮 Future Extensions

-The plugin architecture enables easy addition of new functionality:

-- **Additional Order Types**: Beyond EIP-7683, new order formats can be added as order processor plugins
-- **Multi-Chain Support**: New blockchain networks can be supported by implementing delivery plugins
-- **Advanced Settlement**: Complex settlement strategies can be added as settlement plugins
-- **Liquidity Integration**: DEX and AMM integrations can be implemented as discovery or delivery plugins
-- **Price Oracles**: External price feeds can be integrated as needed through the plugin system
-- **Enhanced Monitoring**: Full Prometheus metrics and distributed tracing integration

 ## License